knative/serving/docs/runtime-contract.md

 ### Default Filesystems

-The OCI specification describes a default container environment which might be used for many different purposes, including containerization of existing legacy or stateful processes which might store substantial amounts of on-disk state.
+The OCI specification describes a default container environment which can be used for many different purposes, including containerization of existing legacy or stateful processes which might store substantial amounts of on-disk state.
 In a scaled-out, stateless environment, container startup and teardown is accelerated